One word, three syllables, beginning and ending with “A.” Capture… Read More →

 Travel brings out multiple personalities in all of us.
 One minute we’re content to lie on the beach soaking up the sun, and the next we’re swinging through the jungle canopy, learning to surf or getting up close and personal with a whale.
 Soon we’re back poolside sipping an umbrella drink.
 Shopaholic, nature lover, sun worshiper, golf nut, culture bug, gourmet enthusiast– they’re all inside us.
-Meet Vallarta Nayarit, an area comprised of the resort city of Puerto Vallarta and the seaside state of Nayarit.
+Meet Riviera Nayarit, an area comprised of the resort city of Puerto Vallarta and the seaside state of Nayarit.
 From luxurious resorts and spas, charming shops and world-class cuisine to championship golf, surfing, jungle adventures, mountain villages, tropical islands and whale watching, together they form the perfect destination to satisfy each of our many travel personalities.

 Playa del Amore